andrasq/node-restiq/Readme.md

 restiq
 ======

-smaller, lighter, faster framework for REST API's, in the spirit of restify.
+Smaller, lighter, faster framework for REST API's, in the spirit of [restify].

 Lean and fast for low-latency micro-services where overhead is important.
 Depending on the app, can serve 20k requests / second or more, and 18k / sec